Alessandro9936/BattleShip_AI/README.md

 ## Demo link

-Play game on this link --> https://battle-ship-ai.vercel.app/
+Play on this link --> https://battle-ship-ai.vercel.app/

 ## About The App

-A fun and engaging battleship game against a computer capable to make random plays.
+This battleship game offers an engaging experience against a computer opponent that employs randomized moves.
+The game is designed for ease of play and is enjoyable while still providing an element of unpredictability, allowing players to focus on the excitement of strategically sinking their opponent's fleet.

 ## Screenshots
 ![Battleship - Google Chrome 2022-07-28 13-06-37](https://user-images.githubusercontent.com/64644550/181902705-36aa733e-d8f0-420c-8d03-d2f360cba4bc.gif)